databrickslabs/tempo/python/ASOF_JOIN_ENHANCEMENTS.md

 #### Test Types
 1. **Unit Tests** (`tests/join/test_strategies.py`): Mock-based tests for logic validation
 2. **Integration Tests** (`tests/join/test_strategies_integration.py`): Real Spark DataFrame tests

+**Note**: All new tests should be written with pytest.
+Existing unittest-based tests can remain but new functionality should use pytest fixtures and assertions.

 #### Test Data Management Pattern